foxzyt/Sapphire/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ![logo](assets/download.svg)
-# **S a p p h i r e**
+# **Sapphire**

 ## About the Project ##
-Sapphire is an compiled programming language, developed with a focus on simplicity and clarity.
-The project is a compiled language, focused in high speeds and high control.
+Sapphire is an hybrid programming language, developed with a focus on simplicity and clarity.
+The project is a hybrid language, focused in high speeds and ease of use.

 ## With Sapphire, you can: ##